Diamante-Smith/Creating-Virtual-Networks-and-Virtual-Machines-/README.md

 - Type in hostname to verify which VM you are back in

 <br><br>

 <h3>&#9320; Observe DHCP traffic </h3>

 <img width="934" alt="30" src="https://github.com/user-attachments/assets/bb7359ca-ae43-4fbf-8594-47413b23cb72">

 - In Wireshark, we are going to filter for DHCP traffic only

+- DHCP uses ports 67 and 68 this protocol is used to assign an IP address to devices when they are first connected to the network

-- Type in DHCP at the top of Wireshark and then back in Powershell type in ipconfig /renew then hit enter
+- Type in DHCP at the top of Wireshark we won't see any traffic but go back in Powershell type in ipconfig /renew then hit enter

 - **20:14